 Healthy Breakfast Ideas

 In today’s article, let’s just focus on clean eating breakfast ideas for kids.
 Most of these recipe ideas can be prepped or even prepared completely ahead of time.
 This means that mornings are less stressful for everyone.

 You can find recipe links for each idea below.
 These healthy breakfast recipes are great for both kids and adults…or adults who act like kids! 🙂

 1. Chia pudding

 The best ratio for making chia pudding that is the right consistency is ¼ cup of liquid to 1 tablespoon of chia seeds.
 You can use any type of milk for the liquid: dairy milk, plant milk, or coconut milk.

 You can also add berries, sliced banana, or a teaspoon of honey to help add sweetness.
-Check out recipes for Peanut Butter Chia Pudding, Chocolate Strawberry Chia Pudding, Chia Breakfast Pudding, or Pumpkin Spice Chia Pudding.
+Check out recipes for Peanut Butter Chia Pudding, Sugar-Free Vanilla Chia Pudding, or Pumpkin Spice Chia Pudding.

 2. Unsweetened yogurt with berries and granola